-Part 3 of this document will contain the Council's recommendations for the projects themselves.
+Part 3 of this document contains the Council's recommendations for the projects themselves.
 Associated with this part of the decision document, and officially incorporated herein, will be one or more spreadsheets that list the projects reviewed during the RME/AP category review.
-The right-hand column in the spreadsheet(s) will be the vehicle for the Council's recommendation for each project, including any conditions or comments or guidance associated with the project recommendation.
-Many of the projects will be affected by the resolution of one or more programmatic issues.
-How a programmatic recommendation affects an individual project will also be noted in the project recommendation in the spreadsheet.
+The righthand column in the spreadsheet(s) is the vehicle for the Council's recommendation for each project, including any conditions or comments or guidance associated with the project recommendation.
+Many of the projects have been affected by the resolution of one or more programmatic issues.
+How a programmatic recommendation affects an individual project is noted in the project recommendation in the spreadsheet.